telerik/blazor-docs/knowledge-base/grid-filter-column-list.md

         MenuFilteredSpiceIds = new List<int>();
         await context.ClearFilterAsync();

-        // Since the filtering occurs outside the Grid,
-        // we need to clear the active filter style manually.
+        // Because the filtering occurs outside of the Grid, the active filter style requires manual clearing.
         SpicesHeaderClass = "";
     }